SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 :ref:`section_ref_algorithm_MeasurementsOptimalPositioningTask`.

 All these states can be described explicitly or implicitly, to simplify their listing.
-Possible descriptions are given below, followed by very simple examples to show the types of state distribution obtained in the space.
+Various possible descriptions are given below, followed by very simple examples to show the types of state distribution obtained in the space.

 Explicit or implicit description of the state sampling collection